 1. What skills and characteristics are needed to excel at this position?

-Asking questions of the employer puts you in the driver’s seat during the interview, if only for a few moments.
-Instead of putting you on the spot, this is your chance to make the hiring manager struggle to find a good answer.
 This question shows that you care about being the right fit.
-But a better way to handle this question is to ask the hiring manager to describe the person who most excels at the position.
-By describing the star employee, you get to learn which attributes are most coveted by the employer.
+But the best way to phrase this question is to ask the hiring manager to describe the person who most excels at the position.
+By describing the star employee, you get to learn which attributes are most valued by the employer.
 You also have a role model to emulate for success if you go on to accept the position.

 2. How would you describe the company culture?